raizen74/aws-sap/README.md

 **Outbound endpoint on Route 53 Resolver**: To resolve DNS queries for any resources in the on-premises network from the AWS VPC, you can create an outbound endpoint on Route 53 Resolver and then Route 53 Resolver can conditionally forward queries to resolvers on the on-premises network via this endpoint.
 To **conditionally forward queries**, you need to create **Resolver rules** that specify the domain names for the DNS queries that you want to forward (such as example.com) and the **IP addresses of the DNS resolvers on the on-premises network** that you want to forward the queries to.

+**VPC sharing** (part of Resource Access Manager) allows multiple AWS accounts to create their application resources such as EC2 instances, RDS databases, Redshift clusters, and Lambda functions, into shared and centrally-managed Amazon Virtual Private Clouds (VPCs).
+To set this up, the account that owns the VPC (owner) shares one or more subnets with other accounts (participants) that belong to the same organization from AWS Organizations.
+After a subnet is shared, the participants can view, create, modify, and delete their application resources in the subnets shared with them.
+Participants cannot view, modify, or delete resources that belong to other participants or the VPC owner.

 ## S3

 **Byte Range Fetch**: